 In this article I want to give a quick overview about the integration of Visual Studio Code and Git with Azure DevOps on my Windows 10 machine.

 Azure DevOps – formerly VSTS – is the version of Team Foundation Server hosted on Microsoft Azure.
 Azure DevOps includes Azure Pipelines, Azure Boards, Azure Artifacts, Azure Repos and Azure Test Plans.

-In order to gain first experiences with Azure RM Scripting, automated deployment and code repositories I took a look at Visual Studio Code (VSCode).
+To gain first experiences with Azure RM Scripting, automated deployment and code repositories I looked at Visual Studio Code (VSCode).
 This is a free source code editor from Microsoft.
 With Azure Repos you get free private Git repositories and will be able to do code collaboration in the cloud.

 Setup Visual Studio Code & Git

 The next step is to download the latest version of Git from https://git-scm.com/download .
 Choose all the defaults except change VS Code to the default editor.
-That’s actually optional but I did it.
+That’s optional but I did it.

 If you haven’t created an Azure DevOps project yet, you should do so now.
 You have as well a new created repository.
 Navigate in your browser to Azure Repos.